trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

 <p align="center">
  <img src="https://i.imgur.com/FnfUA3J.jpg">

-Now you can import the config file to wireguard or tunsafe windows app(import from file option).
+Now you can import the config file to wireguard or tunsafe windows app (import from file option).

 ## ╸ Configure WireGuard With `Adguard/Unbound/Cloudflare` ╸

-_Remember this is for when you are connected to WireGuard VPN only 24/7 or an outside network cause you already have AdGuard/Unbound/Cloudflare set up and running on your devices manually when on home network._
+_Remember this is for when you are connected to WireGuard VPN only on an outside network or at home 42/7 cause you already have AdGuard/Unbound/Cloudflare set up and running on your devices manually._ (no issue having both set up)

 * In wireguard app, select your tunnel and select edit(pencil on top right)